nsider4/InventoryManager/README.md

     createInventory(); //Method where you created the inventories by adding ItemData objects

-    //Loop through all inventories (if only one you can just call that inventory and load it without loop) for (InventoryBuilder inventories : InventoryHandler.getInstance().getInventories().values()) {
+    //Loop through all inventories to load on start (if only one you can just call that inventory and load it without loop) for (InventoryBuilder inventories : InventoryHandler.getInstance().getInventories().values()) {
 	inventories.load();
     }